Characters: Bleach Arrancars

 - Catch Phrase: He says "brother" more times than Hulk Hogan.

 - Chekhov's Gunman: Szayelaporro planted spycam insects within Yylfordt.
 These insects record everything that he saw, which is what Szayelaporro used to analyze Abarai's Bankai and figure out how to counter it.
+It sets up the later reveal that Mayuri's done exactly the same to Uryuu, allowing him to analyse Szayel before ever meeting him.

 - Impaled with Extreme Prejudice: When he goes One-Winged Angel, he effortlessly stabs through Renji and Ururu.